Silk Overview

 called, the IPDL machinery will delete the VsyncParent/Child pair.

-, due to being a VsyncObserver
+The VsyncParent, due to being a VsyncObserver, is ref counted.

-is called, it unregisters itself
+After VsyncParent::ActorDestroy is called, it unregisters itself

-, which holds the last reference
+from the VsyncDispatcher, which holds the last reference

-, and the object will be deleted.
+to the VsyncParent, and the object will be deleted.

 Thus the overall flow during normal execution is: